2021 Minar-e-Pakistan mass sexual assault: Incident

 According to team leader Zaman Qureshi of the first response police team of the Dolphin Force, they themselves had to rescue Akram, of whom they found in a very vulnerable condition.
 Their team had to provide her with drinking water and a shirt to cover herself, since her clothes were torn apart by the instigators.

 Reactions

-The incident caused widespread outrage in Pakistan, with the Amnesty International and many of Pakistan's prominent figures expressing their outrage and disgust over the assault.
+The incident caused widespread outrage in Pakistan, with Amnesty International and many of Pakistan's prominent figures expressing their outrage and disgust over the assault.
 Amnesty stated that it was "alarmed by the assault of a woman in Lahore in broad daylight on 14 August", explaining that "at a time when the country is reeling from the murder of Noor Mukadam and Qurat ul Ain, [the] episode compounds the horror even more."

 Celebrity reactions

 Many celebrities took to social media to express outrage and ask higher-ups to serve justice to Akram, with some left completely stunned over the perceived audacity of the perpetrators.